fanyangxyz/scrape-art-work/README.md

-Scrape the internet for artists' work.
+Scrape the internet for work of various artists (mainly Alexander Calder and Ellsworth Kelly).
 For personal use only.